Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

 We discuss the potential causes for the disagreement between the experimental data and the model used for energy relaxation.
 First, at lower $\Phi_x$, the $1/f$ noise power could differ from the noise power extrapolated using the dephasing time fits based on the simple $1/f$ dependence.
 Indeed, measurements done on devices fabricated using similar process show that the intrinsic flux noise has $1/f^\alpha$ dependence, with $0.9\lesssim\alpha\lesssim1$~\cite{yan_2016_fluxqubitrevisited,braumuller_2020_characterizingoptimizingqubit}.
-This means that the flux noise power at the qubit frequency is potentially higher than that assuming $\alpha=1$.
-Second, at higher $\Phi_x$, or qubit frequency, we note that there is significant scatter in the measured $T_1$ data, especially at values of $\Phi_x>0.32$.
+To find a consistent set of $\alpha$ and flux noise amplitude values that explain both the relaxation and dephasing time data, we fit the flux noise amplitudes to the dephasing data with different values of $\alpha$, between 0.85 to 1.05 in steps of 0.01.
+Assuming there are stochastic noise channels such as two-level systems that the model does not account for, we only consider sets of $\alpha$ and flux noise amplitudes where the experimental $T_1$ values are strictly lower than the modeled ones.
+As indicated in Fig.~\ref{fig:T1}, we found if the dephasing times are fit instead with $\alpha=0.96$, the model predicts lower relaxation times than when choosing $\alpha=1$, in better agreement with the experimental data at lower $\Phi_x$.
+Second, at higher $\Phi_x$, or qubit frequency, we note that there is significant scatter in the measured $T_1$ data, especially at values of $\Phi_x>0.32~\Phi_0$.
 This can be seen from the $T_1$ versus $\Phi_z$ measurements shown in Fig.~\ref{fig:T1}(c).
 The scatter in the $T_1$ data could be due to coupling to microscopic two-level systems (TLS).
-Although the underlying physical nature of TLSs are still under active investigation~\cite{mullerUnderstandingTwolevelsystemsAmorphous2019}, resonant coupling to TLSs usually leads to variations in $T_1$ over qubit frequencies~\cite{barendsCoherentJosephsonQubit2013}, and sometimes fluctuations over time~\cite{bejanin_2021_interactingdefectsgenerate}.
+Although the underlying physical nature of TLSs are still under active investigation~\cite{mullerUnderstandingTwolevelsystemsAmorphous2019}, resonant coupling to TLSs usually leads to variations in $T_1$ over qubit frequencies~\cite{barendsCoherentJosephsonQubit2013}, and sometimes time-dependent fluctuations~\cite{bejanin_2021_interactingdefectsgenerate}.
 This is also in line with recent measurement on fluxoniums, showing that TLSs indeed have a strong contribution to relaxation at high frequencies~\cite{sunCharacterizationLossMechanisms2023}.
-Besides TLSs, quasi-particles are known to cause fluctuations in $T_1$~\cite{popCoherentSuppressionElectromagnetic2014} over time.
+Besides TLSs, quasi-particles are known to cause fluctuations in $T_1$ over time~\cite{popCoherentSuppressionElectromagnetic2014}.
 To check the effect of quasi-particles, we compared $T_1$ fits using a simple exponential decay model and a model incorporating non-exponential decay due to quasi-particle tunneling during the $T_1$ measurement.
 The reduced chi-squared of the fits are almost the same in the two models, and therefore quasi-particle is likely not a dominant source of $T_1$ loss in our experiment.